caktus/talks/lightning-talks/2014/estimates/estimates.rst

 * Explore estimate strategy observations and solutions
 * Present findings to Caktus for discussion
-* Create clear process/guidelines and templates that improve estimating
+* Create a new process/guidelines that enables us to increase our estimation efficiency over time

 ----